klehman-rally/bldeif/README.txt

             - Folder : upper folder
             - Folder : lower folder

-       **** Provisional
-       ****  If you have multiple folders in various locations in your Jenkins Job organization that have the same name,
-       ****  you must specify each folder using a fully qualified path with ' // ' as a separator between each folder/view level.
+       If you have multiple folders in various locations in your Jenkins Job organization that have the same name, you must specify each folder using a fully qualified path with ' // ' as a separator between each folder/view level.
-         Example:
+         Example config file snippet...
+             Jenkins:
+                 ...
+                 MaxDepth : 5
+                 FullFolderPath : True
+                 ...
                  Folders:
                      - Folder: Area 51 // Intermediate Stuff // Good Stuff
                      - Folder: Level1 //  Level 2 // Level 3 // Good Stuff

        VCS support: currently connector will process changesets related to builds as long as related job is using a Git repository.